flutter/website/src/_includes/docs/swift-package-manager/migrate-objective-c-plugin.md

        copyrightHeader: 'pigeons/copyright.txt',
     ```

-13. Update your Package.swift with any customizations you may need.
+13. Update your `Package.swift` file with any customizations you may need.

     1. Open `/plugin_name/plugin_name_ios/ios/plugin_name_ios/` in Xcode.

         * If package does not show any files in Xcode, quit Xcode (Xcode >
           Quit Xcode) and reopen.

-        * You don't need to edit your Package.swift through Xcode, but Xcode
+        * You don't need to edit your `Package.swift` file through Xcode,
-          provides helpful feedback.
+          but Xcode provides helpful feedback.

         * If Xcode isn't updating after you make a change, try clicking
           File > Packages > Reset Package Caches.

-    2. [Add dependencies][].
+    1. [Add dependencies][].

-    3. If your package must be linked explicitly `static` or `dynamic`
+    2. If your package must be linked explicitly `static` or `dynamic`
        ([not recommended by Apple][]), update the [Product][] to define the
        type: